kenhyokun/2a81cf2368fc755d8c15dde029aa16b4/README.md

       while when losing the character looks sad / angry.
     - For now, we only play with single, pair, and triple set.
     - Game start from player -> com1 -> com2 -> com3 -> player.
+    - Only one BGM looping.
+No SFX.
+    - Only two button in main game.
+Submit button and Pass button.
     - No main menu, only avatar selection and gameplay.
+Force quit the app to exit or replay the game
     - No loading screen (of course... what to expect...)

 some screenshoot: </br>